 I’m going to quote nine texts.
 Don’t try to look them up.
 Instead listen carefully and try to fix the connection in your mind between prayer and the victory of God.
 Ask God to speak to you and seal this truth to your heart and waken a new passion in you to participate in the coming of God’s victory.

-The battles to be fought on the way to the final victory – the battles that prepare the world for Christ’s coming – move forward by prayer.
-In Acts 4:31 Luke tells us of a gathering of early Christians: “And when they had prayed, the place in which they were gathered together was shaken, and they were all filled with the Holy Spirit and continued to speak the word of God with boldness.”
+The battles to be fought on the way to the final victory — the battles that prepare the world for Christ’s coming — move forward by prayer.
+In Acts 4:31, Luke tells us of a gathering of early Christians: “And when they had prayed, the place in which they were gathered together was shaken, and they were all filled with the Holy Spirit and continued to speak the word of God with boldness.”
 When they had prayed they spoke with boldness.
-That is how the kingdom advances: Prayer which brings down bold, Spirit-filled witness to Christ.
-Therefore prayer is God’s way of winning his victory.
+That is how the kingdom advances: prayer that brings down bold, Spirit-filled witness to Christ.
+Therefore, prayer is God’s way of winning his victory.

 The apostle Paul was probably the greatest missionary witness to the victory of God that ever lived.
 God used him for tremendous breakthroughs for the spread of the gospel.
 Listen to his repeated plea for prayer as a means to his gospel-spreading ministry:

-- 2 Thessalonians 3:1, “Finally, brothers, pray for us, that the word of the Lord may speed ahead and be honored, as happened among you.”
+“Finally, brothers, pray for us, that the word of the Lord may speed ahead and be honored, as happened among you” (2 Thessalonians 3:1).
 The word runs and triumphs by means of prayer.

-- Ephesians 6:19, “[Pray] for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel.”
+“[Pray] for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel” (Ephesians 6:19).
 Paul’s boldness in the gospel came from God by the prayers of simple Christian believers.

-- Romans 15:30, “I appeal to you, brothers, by our Lord Jesus Christ and by the love of the Spirit, to strive together with me in your prayers to God on my behalf.”
+“I appeal to you, brothers, by our Lord Jesus Christ and by the love of the Spirit, to strive together with me in your prayers to God on my behalf” (Romans 15:30).
 The wrestling of Paul to be faithful in all his sufferings was sustained by a wrestling in prayer by the brothers in Rome.

 The Stunning Effect of Prayer Illustrated